 Evaluate the current process

-Before getting VR for training and onboarding processes, evaluate your organisation’s existing process.
+Before getting VR for onboarding and training processes, evaluate your organisation’s existing process.
 Check for shortcomings and strengths and see how VR can minimize the shortcomings.

 Identify your audience

-Do identify your audience using this software.
+Do identify your audience before using any software.
 VR technology may be unfamiliar with the older generation and may warrant a different learning curve.

 Identify the purpose